-This is only a small smattering of the books I’ve read since our last round of Quick Lit.
+This is just a sampling of the books I’ve read since our last round of Quick Lit.
 If you’re interested in hearing more about my recent reads, I highly recommend tuning into my podcast What Should I Read Next.
 In a show about books, I can’t help but discuss my current reading.
 (I also share what I’m currently reading in our weekly podcast newsletter: if you aren’t already signed up, click here to get on the list.)

 I can’t wait to hear about your recent reads in comments.